-In India most people will recognise the meaning of “Star Birthday”.
+In India, most people will recognise the meaning of a “Star Birthday”.
 For example, mine is on Bhishma Ashtami, I was born on Ashwini Nakshatram (meaning dominant star in the constellation).
 When I was growing up we celebrated two birthdays.
 The Star Birthday and the actual date of birth.
 The star birthday entailed an oil bath first thing in the morning.
 A word that means something else in India than its literal interpretation.
 It meant your mother massaged warm oil vigorously into the scalp and hair.
 And then you took a bath.
-Of course bath didn’t mean bathing in a bathtub.
-And likewise shower didn’t mean a long sojourn with unlimited and uninterrupted hot water jetting out of a shower head.
-Both modes of bathing were non-existent and alien to my growing up years.
+Of course, the bath didn’t mean bathing in a bathtub.
+And likewise, a shower didn’t mean a long sojourn with unlimited and uninterrupted hot water jetting out of a shower head.
+Both modes of bathing were non-existent and alien to my growing-up years.
 So, a bath or a shower simply meant washing up from a bucket of water placed in the bathroom.
 Conservationists would rejoice if we can convince the world to go back to this, we would save a lot of water.

 But back to birthdays, after the ritual of taking a bath, it was customary to go to the temple to offer prayers.
 Then we had a meal at home which included piping hot payasam or kheer (Rice Pudding) along with other personal favourites lovingly prepared by my mother.
 As I get older I realise how very comforting these simple traditions are.
 This was considered the main birthday and we celebrated it together with the family.
 Then the actual date of birth was another type of excitement.